kris2tis/append-react/README.md

 [Append Bootstrap Website Template](https://bootstrapmade.com/append-bootstrap-website-template/)

-This conversion was undertaken as a learning experience to solidify understanding of React concepts by applying them to an existing design.
+This conversion was undertaken as a learning experience to solidify understanding of React concepts by applying them to an existing design, with a specific focus on the Home and Blog page structures.